shallow

 In other words, it only compares the references of the properties.

-In the following example, the shallow function returns false
+In the following example, the shallow function returns false because it compares only the

 top-level properties and their references.
 The address property in both objects is a nested object,